top of page

 Q: When are baptisms performed and how do I find out more information about baptismal counseling and classes?

-A: Baptisms are schedule in consultation with Pastor Wilson following the completion of baptismal counseling with a member of our pastoral team.
+A: Baptisms are schedule in consultation with the Pastor following the completion of baptismal counseling with a member of our pastoral team.
 Additionally, the best way to learn more about baptismal counseling is to speak with a member our pastoral team.
 Members of our team are normally available in the narthex, fellowship, or a the front of the chancel immediately following the worship experience.

 (Please Note: No person will be baptized without having properly completed baptismal counseling.
 Parents of children and infants are required to attend baptismal counseling prior to baptism of the minor.
 For more information regarding this policy, please contact Pastor Wilson.)